 Where can I rent a boat in Weirs Beach?

-At the Weirs channel, you’ll find Thurston’s Marina (603) 366-4811, which rents waterskiing boats and pontoon boats; and Channel Marine (603) 366-4801, which rents pontoon boats, ski boats, and jet skis.
-Channel Marine offers Weirs Beach’s least expensive rental: one hour on a jet ski for $80 (2012 pricing).
-An alternative for jet ski rental in Weirs Beach is NH Jet Ski Rentals (603) 387-9014.
+At the Weirs channel, you’ll find Thurston’s Marina (603) 366-4811, which rents waterskiing boats and pontoon boats; and “Winni” Marine (Winnisquam Marine, formerly Channel Marine) (603) 366-4801, which rents pontoon boats and ski boats.
+For jet ski rental in Weirs Beach, try NH Jet Ski Rentals (603) 387-9014.
 Although located in Center Harbor, NH Jet Ski will deliver your jet ski for free, including to Weirs Beach, and offers daily and weekly rentals.

 There are four marinas nearby to Weirs Beach that are only a 10 minute drive away.